 The primary function of the pelvic veins and gastric veins is to drain deoxygenated blood and return it to the heart.
 Forming in the abdomen at the level of the fifth lumbar vertebrae, the common iliac vein forms through the unification of the external iliac vein and the internal iliac vein.
-Each set of external and internal iliac veins on the right and left side of the body form an associated left or right common iliac vein.
+Each set of external and internal iliac veins on the right and left sides of the body form an associated left or right common iliac vein.
 The left common iliac vein and right common iliac vein join to form the inferior vena cava (IVC).
 Furthermore, the gastric veins play a significant role in returning deoxygenated blood into the systemic venous circulation.
 A major pathway, the left gastric vein, brings blood flow into the esophageal varices via the upper stomach.
 This vein is also known as the gastric coronary vein and serves an essential role in the venous system of the stomach.
 Additional major abdominal veins are present near the abdominal wall.
 The venous drainage of the superficial anterolateral abdominal wall involves an elaborate subcutaneous venous plexus.
 This plexus drains superiorly and medially to the internal thoracic vein.
 It drains superiorly and laterally to the lateral thoracic vein.
 Further, the plexus drains inferiorly to the superficial epigastric vein and the inferior epigastric vein, which are tributaries of the femoral vein and external iliac vein, respectively.

 As for location, the inferior epigastric vein drains into the external iliac vein and anastomoses from the superior epigastric vein.
 The left gastric vein originates from the portal vein or splenic vein, and these veins run along the lesser curvature of the stomach from the esophagogastric junction.